Fiction and Non-Fiction Author

 Children’s Author and Poet

-Janine Fraser lives on Phillip Island in Victoria for most of the year, and three months of the year in Manhattan, New York.
+Janine Fraser lives on Phillip Island in Victoria.
 She loves to travel and meet new people, and listen to their stories.
 She found the story of Abdullah in Malaysia, and the Sarindi stories in Indonesia.

 Janine's latest book, Sarah's two Nativities was published by the Black Dog Books Imprint of Walker Books in September 2019

 Kevin Hart was born in the UK in 1954, and grew up in London and Brisbane.
 He was educated at the Australian National University and the University of Melbourne.
 An award winning poet, he is the Edwin B. Kyle Professor of Christian Studies in the Department of Religious Studies at the University of Virginia.
 He has written extensively on critical theory, modern poetry and eighteenth century literature.
 He is at present working on a memoir.

 Kevin Hart's latest book of poetry.
 Barefoot, was published in 2018 by Notre Dame Press, and has been selected as a finalist in Poetry in the 2018 Foreword INDIES.

 Robyn Bavati has taught dance and English and worked as a shiatsu therapist.
 She is an award winning fiction and short-story writer who grew up in Melbourne and as an adult has lived in both Australia and Israel.
 She is the author of four novels.